- Total units 24 Units

 GERM3020 Contemporary German Society

-A maximum of 12 units from completion of courses from the following list, which must be completed in a German topic:
+A maximum of 12 units from completion of courses from the following list, the LANG courses must be completed in German

 LANG3001 Translation across Languages: the translation of literary texts